rafael2k/8086-toolchain/readme.md

 I removed all instructions above 8086 set from nasm, but 186 and 286 instructions could be re-added if needed.

+The relevant directories for ELKS are: nasm, ndisasm and compiler (c86).

 # 8086 Toolchain (Original OLD README)